romeolibm/GUT-Requirements/README.md

 # GUT-Requirements
 Basic requirements for data architecture and tools implementation for building a GUT (Global Universal Taxonomy) and the LUT (Local Universal Taxonomy)

-1. There can be only a single GUT in this reality
+1. There can be only one GUT in this reality
 2. The GUT and each LUT have a binary namespace identified in by a unique (relative to the GUT) 64 bit random number.
 The GUT NSID is equal to 1.
 The uniqueness of a LUT_NSID is verified against the list of LUT namespaces registered in the GUT repository.
 LUT_NSID can be anonimized.
 3. The GUT is human language independent
 4. The GUT is built from individual LUTs (Local Universal Taxonomies) by using well defined publishing and merging procedures